thermohub/thermofun/README.md

     // Initialize an batch object using the database ThermoFun::Batch batch (db);

-    // Optional: set the solvent symbol used for calculating properties of aqueous species batch.setSolventSymbol("H2O@");

     // Optional set calculation and output preferences ThermoFun::OutputSettings op;